longclawshop/longclaw/docs/index.rst

 Welcome to Longclaw's documentation!
 =================================================================

-Longclaw is an e-commerce solution written in Python using Wagtail CMS and Django
+Longclaw is an e-commerce solution for Python built using Wagtail CMS and Django.

+Checkout the documentation below, starting with :ref:`installing longclaw <install>`.

 Contents: